dewanshikarnawat/leetcode-daily/README.md

 │   └── 1846.
 Maximum Element After Decreasing and Rearranging.cpp
 │   └── 3499.
 Maximize Active Section with Trade I
 │   └── 3014.
-Minimum Number of Pushes to Type Word I ├── Brute Force/
+Minimum Number of Pushes to Type Word I │   └── 3016.
+Minimum Number of Pushes to Type Word II ├── Brute Force/
 │   └── 3633_Earliest_Finish_Time_for_Land_and_Water_Rides_I.cpp
 │   └── 3751_Total_Waviness_of_Numbers_in_Range_I.cpp